 This is a level 4 statistics activity from the Figure It Out series.

-find all possible outcomes using a table
+find all possible outcomes

-find the probability of an event occurring
+find the probability of the outcome

 Answers to Activity

 1. a.
 1 is impossible.
 2 and 12 are very hard to get.

 b.
 6 and 8 are quite easy.
 7 is easiest of all.

 The probability of obtaining each number is:

 1: 0/36; 2: 1/36; 3: 2/36; 4: 3/36; 5: 4/36; 6: 5/36; 7: 6/36;